Undergraduate Research Club

 As early as your freshman year, the club can help you define and find the kind of research you’d like to do with a mentor.

 It’s a fact…WSU has long been a leading U.S. research university.
 Today it’s working to become one of the top 25 by Year 2030, thanks to Pres.
 Kirk Schulz and the Drive to 25 initiative.
 Plus the strategic plan calls for involving more undergraduates in all types of research on campus.

 As an Undergraduate Research Club participant, you will stand out as an interested prospective member of a research team:

 - Club activities will provide first-hand exposure to many types facilities and projects, so you can see where you would best fit.

 - Club connections will help you meet a wide variety of professionals and build your network.

-- Meets officially once each month (plus a few fundraisers each semester)
+- Meets officially once each month, on the final Tuesday (plus a few fundraisers each semester).

 - Plans on- and off-campus adventures just for fun.

 - Asks for a membership fee of $5 per semester.